In February, our company completed a process that had been more than a year in the making — Help Scout became a certified B Corp!

 - We want our customers to know who they’re doing business with.
 We often select vendors and partners based on a sense of shared values, so it’s important for people to know what we stand for.

-- In our experience, the best way to catalyze that sort of change is to model it for others to see.
+We’d like to see more businesses in the world that balance profit and purpose.
+In our experience, the best way to catalyze that sort of change is to model it for others to see.

 What’s Help Scout for Good?

 Help Scout for Good represents a variety of initiatives we invest in as part of our commitment to B Corp values.
 Today, to kick things off, we’re announcing the first two important initiatives.

 All non-profit or fellow B Corp organizations are welcome to a 10% discount on our products, no questions asked.
 Once you sign up for an account, just let us know and send over proof of your organization’s status, and we’ll take care of the rest.